China stocks rise to 1-month high amid signs of capital inflows | Headlines

 ** The market was also aided by hopes of improvement in China-Europe ties following years of souring relationship. ** European Union chief Ursula von der Leyen and French President Emmanuel Macron met Chinese President Xi Jinping in Beijing.
 In the closely-watched talks, Macron said the West must engage China to help end the Ukraine crisis and prevent "spiralling" tensions that could split global powers into warring blocs.

-** An index tracking artificial intelligence (AI) stocks rose 0.7%, as the sector remains buoyant after surges over the past month on the back of ChatGPT fever. ** Property shares rose amid optimism of a gradual recovery of a sector pounded by Beijing's deleveraging campaign.
-Healthcare stocks jumped 2.7%.
+** An index tracking artificial intelligence (AI) stocks rose 1.5%, as the sector remains buoyant after surges over the past month on the back of ChatGPT fever. ** Property shares soared amid optimism of a gradual recovery of a sector pounded by Beijing's deleveraging campaign.
+Healthcare stocks jumped 2.8%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)